 While her work at AccessAbility gained laurels but personal tragedy made her take a back seat for a while.
 However, even these years of healing and regain strength were aptly used by her to pen down her memoirs titled ‘No Looking Back’ as a disabled women in India who struggles to accept the disability and find normality in life by making friends, being financially independent, finding love, and being accepted as being capable by the society.
 It was also during these years that she worked on revising and drafting the accessibility chapter of the Rights of Persons with Disabilities Act, 2016, that much to her delight now streamlines the process of building in accessibility into the system itself.

-Being a person driven by knowledge and challenges, she enrolled into a PhD program at the Maastricht University in Holland in 2016 and received full fellowship for the external affairs minister of Holland.
+Being a person driven by knowledge and challenges, she received her doctorate in 2021 from the Maastricht University in the Netherlands and received full fellowship for the external affairs minister of Holland.
 Being attracted to addressing different and unaddressed challenges related to disability the area of her research revolves around implementation of article 19 of the CRPD in rural India with a specific focus on the support structures that exist for the rural disabled people and how that influences their lives quality and outcomes.
 In the future she hopes to focus more of her work on these aspects.